Registered European Lawyers (RELs)

 It may take longer depending on the complexity of the application or should we need to contact you to provide further information.

-The cost of admission for this application is £500, and if successful your first practising certificate is free.
+The application fee is £500, and if successful your first practising certificate is free.

 Apply for admission to the Roll